eastoid/mini-totpauthserver/README.md

 Do not expose the server port, TOTP secret deleting and adding is not authenticated.

+When using docker, to prevent exposing the port, use `127.0.0.1:xxxx:xxxx` to bind the port instead of `xxxx:xxxx`<br>otherwise docker will expose automatically.

 Secrets cannot be viewed via http and must be inspected in secrets.json.

 ---
 ### Environment variables

+Variable `RUNNING_DOCKERIZED`=`true` must exist to detect docker

 - To change the location of the secrets save file, change `SECRETFOLDER` variable to the parent folder of the json.